jogama/6.111-project/docs/report_jogama.md

 	sure, that none of my gains would be lost.
   - It worked as a log book.
 Decent amount of this report came forom $ git log

 Once I had written a testbench I wanted to run it as quickly as possible whenever I modified the corresponding module.
 For other labs, I would use ISE.
 For this one, I would use GTKWave.
-This is an open source visualization tool that can be used with verilog dumpfiles.
-It exists for windows, linux, and mac, [I THINK?].
-It's a bit quirky, but it works pretty well, and outside of lab.
+This is an open source waveform viewer that can be used with verilog dumpfiles.
+It exists for windows, linux, and mac.
+It's a bit quirky, but it reliably well, and outside of lab.

 Still, Ie found it quite slow to run the sequence of commands necessary to run a simulation, so I wrote the script runtest.sh, located under the tests directory.
 It's pretty nice.
 All I had to do was run